-The Department of Kinesiology offers three degree programs; a B.S. in Exercise Physiology, a B.A. in Kinesiology, and an M.A. in Kinesiology.
-Within the B.A. in Kinesiology there are three specific academic Options; Movement Studies, Physical Education Teacher Education, and Outdoor Education.
+The Department of Kinesiology offers three degree programs; a B.S. in Exercise Physiology, a B.A. in Kinesiology and an M.A. in Kinesiology.
+Within the B.A. in Kinesiology there are two specific academic options: Movement Studies and Physical Education Teacher Education.
 The department also offers a wide variety of fitness and activity courses.
 The links on the left provide more information on these classes and programs.

 Student Learning Objectives

 The Department of Kinesiology’s Student Learning Outcomes describe the knowledge, skills, and dispositions of a Kinesiology graduate (BA, BS, MA).
 These outcomes are consistent with the university strategic plan, department mission, and the standards set by professional organizations within the field.
 All undergraduate and graduate programs and options address these learning outcomes through specialized learning objectives.
 Specialized learning objectives are measurable competencies designed to address the relevant graduate, professional and credentialing standards.
 CSU, Chico graduates with a BA, BS, and MA from the Department of Kinesiology demonstrate knowledge, skills, and dispositions in the following areas:

 - Content Knowledge – Students will demonstrate knowledge and disciplinary concepts related to the field of Kinesiology

 - Communication – Students will apply knowledge of effective verbal, nonverbal, and media communication techniques to enhance learning and engagement in physical activity